zarashima/web-test-framework/README.md

 | CONTAINER | Desired capabilities for execution on Docker |

 ### Enable ReportPortal integration
-By default, ReportPortal(RP) integration is disabled.
+By default, [ReportPortal](https://reportportal.io/) (RP) integration is disabled.
 Setup your RP properly first and then change RP settings in `src/test/resources/reportproperties.properties` file

 ### Execution
 As told, RUNWHERE will determine the desired capabilities against the browser under test.
 Example below expose RUNWHERE environment variable as LOCAL
 Execute maven command and pass in the browser's name.
+If RP is enabled, it will send results to the server.

-If RP is enabled, it will send results to the server
+Local execution
 ```bash
 export RUNWHERE=LOCAL
 # Chrome